 Parents have been left out.
 Teachers have been pushed aside.
 And politics has overshadowed the crucial voice of the people.

-So, that is what I’m all about — helping right the wrong that has been done to the public education system IN THE NAME OF REFORM.
+So, that is what I’m all about — helping right the wrongs inflicted upon the public education system IN THE NAME OF REFORM.

 I look forward to the day I can stop fighting against the dismantling of pubic schools and start fighting for that almost long-lost vision of a quality revolution in American education.
 The vision came from the Kennedy era and JFK’s pick to head the Office of Education.

 I hope you’ll check out my books.
 And know this, I’m an e-mail away if there is anything I can help with.
 Just ask.

 In a nutshell, citizen-driven school improvements need to direct and maintain control of the necessary revolution in American education.

 What I believe — I know — is that we have the answers to the problems we have created.
 And remember…from the classroom to Congress, help is needed on every front.